ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

 - `jsonEditor` - json editor

 - `language` - select language
-    - `system` - allow the usage of the system language from `system.config` as default
+    - `system` - allow the usage of the system language from `system.config` as default (will have an empty string value if selected)

 - `certificate`
     - `certType` - on of: `public`, `private`, `chained`.
 But from 6.4.0 you can use `certificates` type.